ishrat03/creditfair/README.md

             </li>
              <li>
                 <b>composer.phar install</b><br>
-                If composer is not installed then follow <a href="https://getcomposer.org/">Composer Installation Steps</a> to install Composer.
+                If composer is not installed then follow <a href="https://getcomposer.org/" target="_blank">Composer Installation Steps</a> to install Composer.
             </li>
             <li>
                 <b>npm install</b>